jfk-astro/pulsarfitpy/src/pulsarfitpy/docs/PINN Visualizer.md

   - Bold axis labels and title

 # Example Usage

-A typical workflow for visualizing PINN results follows this sequence:
+A typical case for visualizing PINN results can be used for a braking index model as seen here:

 1. Train the PINN model:
 ```python